Azure/Well-Architected-Reliability-Assessment/README.md

 ## Getting Started

 ### Patch Notes
+- **Version 0.0.18**
+  - Fixes issue with Start-WARAAnalyzer creating an excel file that cannot be loaded into Start-WARAReport.

+- **Version 0.0.17**
+  - Fixes issue with worksheets 3. and 4. not populating from the correct data source in the Collector output.

 - **Version 0.0.16**
   - Fixes issue with Start-WARAReport not running due to empty rows in an excel file.